 The David Rio Community Ranger Base, named after America’s premier chai drink supplier, was declared open for business today by Azzedine Downes, President of IFAW.

 The 28,784-acre Illaingarunyoni Conservancy, northwest of Amboseli National Park, is a critical wildlife dispersal area and habitat for unique species not regularly seen in other parts of Amboseli.
-These include bat-eared oryx, lesser kudu, the African wild dog, pangolin and aardvark.
+These include bat-eared fox, lesser kudu, the African wild dog, pangolin and aardvark.
 Previously a dry grazing reserve for the livestock of Maasai herders, it is rich in fodder, which elephants browse before retreating to Amboseli for water.

 “IFAW believes in a world where animals and people thrive.
 This ranger base is an example of how we’re achieving that by protecting families and animals,” said Downes, opening the base on behalf of David Rio, an IFAW wildlife protection partner since 2011.